-Upon hike, the two side receivers do a post route, cutting toward the center.
-Meanwhile, the back receiver does a corner route once they cross the line of scrimmage.
+Upon hike, the two side receivers —Receiver X and Z —do a post route, cutting toward the center.
+Meanwhile, Receiver Y does a corner route once they cross the line of scrimmage.
 If the receivers don’t appear open, the center can then release and do a corner route as well.

 Pro-tip: Always decide which receiver is going to move first if their paths are set to cross any youth flag football plays.
 You don’t want anyone bumping heads!

-After the ball is hiked, the receiver on the right does a quick sidestep around the defender, then does a fly route—perfect for long yardage.
-The receiver behind the quarterback does a slant and then cuts toward the sideline, occupying the space that should be open from the defender shifting backward to cover the fly route.
+After the ball is hiked, the Receiver Z does a quick sidestep around the defender, then does a fly route—perfect for long yardage.
+Receiver Y does a slant and then cuts toward the sideline, occupying the space that should be open from the defender shifting backward to cover the fly route.

-Meanwhile, the other receiver and center do respective post and corner routes to cut off their defenders.
+Meanwhile, Receiver X and the center do respective post and corner routes to cut off their defenders.